 What makes a fabric building for construction industry so valuable is that they can provide a clearspan covered workplace, protecting your construction site from harsh snow, rain, wind, or other winter weather elements.
 In doing so, they keep your project on track and on time, satisfying your clients, employees, partners, and suppliers.

 Their quick turnaround and durability ensure a strong, safe environment for workers, equipment, and other valuable assets.
-For example, Calhoun’s fabric buildings can exceed 150 mph winds and 300 lbs per square foot snow load.
+For example, Calhoun’s fabric storage buildings can exceed 150 mph winds and 300 lbs per square foot snow load.
 By accurately determining various environmental loads that are applied to your steel structure, we use a non-linear analysis.
 Calhoun’s approach ensures the optimal design of the steel is determined for your fabric covered building, reducing total cost.
-Furthermore, Calhoun’s fabric building for construction industry are made of engineered high-density polyethylene (HDPE) fabric, manufactured from 12 oz per square yard in weight, and 24 mil thick – offering a large strength-to-density ratio.
+Furthermore, Calhoun’s fabric storage buildings for construction industry are made of engineered high-density polyethylene (HDPE) fabric, manufactured from 12 oz per square yard in weight, and 24 mil thick – offering a large strength-to-density ratio.